nightroman/FarNet/PowerShellFar/README.md

 Editor: to invoke the whole script or `Invoke-Build` task, use `[F5]`.

-Command line: commands are added to session history but not saved.

 **Command console**

 Invoke commands from the bottom console-like prompt box.